eduardo-gomes/segmentedEncoder-rust/readme.md

 Each job may have multiple tasks.

-To work as intended, at least 3 kind of tasks are needed.
+To work as intended, at least 2 kind of tasks are needed.

-- Analysis task
+- Analysis task (Output is new tasks tasks)
-- Transcode task
-- Merge task
+- Transcode/Merge task (Output is media)

 ### Analysis

 This kind of task will get all the information needed to create the necessary transcode tasks.

-### Merge
+### Transcode/Merge

-This task will get the output from the other tasks ang generate the final result
+This task has access to other tasks outputs, and output a file.
+The merge task is the one that generates the job output